Wat Pho Bangkok Thailand

 If you have more than one day in Bangkok, you may want to visit the Grand Palace (though it is notoriously crowded) or venture to one of the many floating markets around the city.
 The Khlong Lat Mayom Floating Market is a hidden gem in Bangkok and much less crowded than some of the other tourist-heavy ones.
 If you want to head out of Bangkok for a day trip, visit the archaeological site of Ayutthaya or chase waterfalls at Erawan National Park.

 Need a fantastic place to stay for a couple of nights in Bangkok?
-Click here to check current rates at Novotel Bangkok Sukhumvit 20, head on over here to check current rates and availability at Ad Lib or click here to check out some other highly rated hotels in Bangkok!
+Click here to check current rates at Novotel Bangkok Sukhumvit 20, head on over here to check current rates and availability at Ad Lib, look into staying at the fabulous Anantara Riverside Bangkok Resort or click here to check out some other highly rated hotels in Bangkok!

 You might also find these guides helpful: